muratk3n/thirdwave/en/2019/05/slippage.md

 A team of engineers at UD is among the 40 awardees of the ARPA-E OPEN2018, and has been awarded $1,979,998 in funding to build a fuel cell system fabricated with inexpensive catalysts and structural materials. [..]
-So called hydroxide exchange membrane fuel cells [..] cannot use direct supply of ambient air, because the carbon dioxide in the air reduces their performance.
-An efficient and cost-effective way to generate a CO2-free air stream, would open the door for wide introduction of this desirable fuel cell technology.
-To address this challenge, the UD team is developing a simple and cost effective cell serving as “electrochemical pump,” capable of removing carbon dioxide from a stream of ambient air.
+So called hydroxide exchange membrane fuel cells [..need CO2-free air..] and a cost-effective way to generate a CO2-free air stream [..] to address this challenge, the UD team is developing a simple and cost effective cell serving as “electrochemical pump,” capable of removing carbon dioxide from a stream of ambient air.

 Nice